BenasJasilionis/tech201_agile_and_scrum/README.md

 Whereas agile is a development philosophy, scrum is a methodology/framework which aims to put the ideas of agile into an actionable framework.

 ![](scrum.png)

+The following is a breakdown of the scrum framework:
+* Under scrum, work functions in `sprints`, which can last between 1-4 weeks and at the end of which a potentially shippable product increment should be produced.
+* From the beginning, the `product backlog`
+*